-The Ministry of Unplanned Occurrences are stupid happy to announce a new weekly podcast.
+The Ministry of Unplanned Occurrences are stupid happy to announce a new occasional podcast.
 Inspired by our theatre show 'Occupational Hazards', these comedy shorts take a heartfelt, but sideways look at the characters and conundrums of working life - wherever that may be!

 The Ministry of Unplanned Occurrences